The East End of London has undergone a number of transformations in the last century, and there is no better example than Shoreditch.

 At the north end of Brick Lane sits one of London’s landmarks: Beigel Bake.

-This Jewish-style bakery is open 24 hours and sells some of the most delicious filled beigels in London.
+This Jewish-style bakery is open 24 hours and sells some of the most delicious-filled beigels (bagels) in London.

-The classic is Salt Beef but there are also classics like smoked salmon, and sweet treats, too.
+The classic is Salt Beef but there are also delicious options on the menu like smoked salmon, the ubiquitous cream cheese, and you'll find sweet treats, too.

 The best is that this is one of the cheapest places to grab a bite in town - a HUGE filled beigel is less than £5.00!